 Susan McLean

-“The evidence show us that having a supportive discussion about a stressful event can actually decrease a young person’s distress.
+“Evidence shows a supportive discussion about a stressful event can actually decrease a young person’s distress.
 Answering their questions honestly will help them process any difficult emotions that may arise."

 Dr Michael Carr-Gregg

-“If you swear at someone, or about someone, you are actually committing an act of verbal violence.
+“If you swear at someone or about someone, you are actually committing an act of verbal violence.
 You transgress the usual rules of social interaction, impinging upon someone's self-image and their sense of dignity."

 Dr Michael Carr-Gregg